Early voting: Norway

 In Norway early voting is known as "forhåndsstemming".
+By law, election day is set to a Monday in September in the year of the end of the current term.
+Early voting is usually opened 1 month before election day, and closes the Friday before.
+Up to and including the Friday, everyone can vote anywhere in the country.
+On election day, voting has to occur within the municipality the voter is a resident of by the end of June.

 At the general election of 2009, 707,489 Norwegians voted in advance, 200 000 more than the previous record, in 2001.

+The share that do early voting has steadily increased and in the national elections in 2021, 57.9% of votes cast were early votes.
+With 1.7 million early voters.

 Sweden

 Sweden has traditionally had a high participation in elections and tries to make it as easy as possible to vote.
-No registration is needed, since everyone is generally registered with a home address.
-Normally, a voter should vote on the election day in the specified polling station, but everyone can vote during the last week at an early polling station, anywhere in the country, usually municipality-owned places like libraries.
+No voter registration is needed, since everyone is generally registered with a home address, nor is there any requirement to tell the authorities that you intend to vote early.
+Normally, a voter is expected to vote on the election day at the specified voting station, but everyone can vote during the last week at any early voting station in the country, nowadays usually in municipality-owned places like libraries or schools.
+Although mainly intended for early voting, one early voting station in each municipality must also be open on the election day (always a Sunday in Sweden), to enable distance voting on that day as well.

-Also, on election day, some polling places are open, even though the election day is always on Sunday.
 In hospitals and homes for the elderly, there are special voting opportunities.
-In elections until 1998, post offices were used for several decades as early voting stations (post offices now belong to a commercial company and are no longer nationally administered).
 Swedes living abroad must register their address and can vote at embassies or through mail.

+Early voting has been possible in Sweden since 1942, and the post offices were used for this until the 1994 Swedish general election.
+But that year the Swedish postal service was changed from being a government agency to a state-owned limited company that wasn't directly government controlled, so the responsibility for providing early voting fell on the local municipalities, who have always been responsible for the regular voting stations.

-The early votes are transported to the voter's polling station in double envelopes.
-On election day, a voter can vote at the polling station.
-Before the early vote is counted, officials check if the voter has voted at the polling station.
+The early votes are sent to the voter's regular local voting station in double envelopes, with the voter's name and personal identity number on the outer envelope.
+After the local voting station has closed on election day, officials first check if any of the voters in the stack of early voter envelopes are in the list of voters who have voted at the voting station that day.
 If that is the case, the early vote is destroyed, with the inner envelope unopened.
-Early votes that do not reach the polling station in time are transported to the County Administrative Board and counted if the voter has not already voted.
+Otherwise, the inner envelopes are added to a ballot box for counting.
+Early votes that do not reach the voting station in time are shipped to the County Administrative Board and counted if the voter has not already voted.